-Traditional village life starting to degrade, inclination towards unplanned development of socio-economic structure due to the effect of popular culture, Woodworking has been forgotten, Lack of qualified restorers and experts, Lack of management plan, worry about management plan being changed due to political pressure, Increase interest and sensitivity to local culture among local administrators Inhabitants open to innovation and education, Forgetting intangible cultural heritage, The public having wrong ideas and opinions about cultural heritage and conservation, Increasing NGO awareness, studies on the village, Village inhabitants valuing history and natural life, feeling of belonging and awareness of Cumalıkızık The objective defined: Increase awareness in those who work in, live in or visit the Management Area to ensure the protection and sustainability of cultural values The finalized decisions to achieve these goals are as follows: Examining and determining topics for training programmes (preservation - social and economic values - quality of life - tourism, etc.) about the village history, which will be given in cooperation with universities, local governments, education institutions, and civil society institutions, Preparation of awareness programs regarding tangible and intangible cultural assets for public workers, managers, teachers and students, Training in marketing techniques and consumer rights to producers and village public who sell the products, Creation of training and certificate programs in restoration, maintenance and repair for the village public, Information and referrals for the owners of registered buildings in the Management Area on legal legislation regarding conservation etc., Creation of training programs to cultivate tour guides from the local residents, Efforts to share correct information on tangible and intangible values in media and cyber space, Enable village inhabitants to share the knowledge and experience of older generations, Awareness efforts to control illegal construction within the village, Enable coverage of Cumalıkızık in national media broadcasts or programs related to culture
+The current situation analysis shows: Traditional village life starting to degrade, inclination towards unplanned development of socio-economic structure due to the effect of popular culture, Woodworking has been forgotten, Lack of qualified restorers and experts, Lack of management plan, worry about management plan being changed due to political pressure, Increase interest and sensitivity to local culture among local administrators Inhabitants open to innovation and education, Forgetting intangible cultural heritage, The public having wrong ideas and opinions about cultural heritage and conservation, Increasing NGO awareness, studies on the village, Village inhabitants valuing history and natural life, feeling of belonging and awareness of Cumalıkızık.

+Objectives determined from this situation analysis: Increase awareness in those who work in, live in or visit the Management Area to ensure the protection and sustainability of cultural values

+Actions determined to meet these objectives: Examining and determining topics for training programmes (preservation - social and economic values - quality of life - tourism, etc.) about the village history, which will be given in cooperation with universities, local governments, education institutions, and civil society institutions, Preparation of awareness programs regarding tangible and intangible cultural assets for public workers, managers, teachers and students, Training in marketing techniques and consumer rights to producers and village public who sell the products, Creation of training and certificate programs in restoration, maintenance and repair for the village public, Information and referrals for the owners of registered buildings in the Management Area on legal legislation regarding conservation etc., Creation of training programs to cultivate tour guides from the local residents, Efforts to share correct information on tangible and intangible values in media and cyber space, Enable village inhabitants to share the knowledge and experience of older generations, Awareness efforts to control illegal construction within the village, Enable coverage of Cumalıkızık in national media broadcasts or programs related to culture

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Bursa Provincial Directorate of Culture and Tourism, Bursa Provincial Directorate of Food Agriculture and Livestock, Bursa Provincial Education Directorate Bursa Chamber of Commerce and Industry(BTSO), Yıldırım Municipality, Universities, NGOs
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Bursa Provincial Directorate of Culture and Tourism, Bursa Provincial Directorate of Food Agriculture and Livestock, Bursa Provincial Education Directorate Bursa Chamber of Commerce and Industry(BTSO), Yıldırım Municipality, Universities, NGOs